corourke/incorta-crypto/README.md

 - `cd` into the project directory and install dependencies: `npm install`
 - Run the incorta component server: `create-incorta-visual start`
 - Navigate to the Incorta analyzer and choose the Developer Visual plugin
-- Drag any measure or dimension to the binding tray
+- Drag columns containing coin identifiers (i.e. 'bitcoin', 'ethereum'), and column containing coin holdings into the binding tray

 See the [SETUP](./SETUP.md) doc for development environement setup instructions.